All Souls College and the Radcliffe Camera with some plants in the foreground

 The allocation of graduate supervision for this course is the responsibility of the Department of Education and the Medical School and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside of the Department of Education and the Medical School.

-During the first year, supervision will consist primarily of online tutor and community feedback, with some face-to-face meetings during the teaching weekends.
-In the second year, you will have at least six hours of supervision hours where tutors will provide formative comments once on a draft thesis.
+During the first year, supervision will consist primarily of online tutor and community (peer) feedback, with some face-to-face meetings during the teaching weekends.
+In the second year, you will have at least six hours of supervision hours where your supervisor will provide formative comments once on a draft thesis.
 You will have at least one online or in-person meeting with your supervisor in each of the three terms, in which you will report formally on your progress and be provided with feedback on specific issues.

 Assessment

 Assessments will be structured progressively, with a range of formative and summative assessment pertaining to the modules.
-The formative assessments will be in the form of tasks undertaken in preparation for a session or after a session.
-The summative assessment will be through two examined assignments.
+The formative assessments will be in the form of tasks undertaken in preparation for a session or after a session, for example, completing readings ,writing reflections, and giving peer feedback.
+The summative assessment will be through two examined assignments, with a single round of feedback provided on formative drafts.
 In the second year, you will work individually on a research and development project producing a dissertation.

 Graduate destinations